Do I really need a budget?

 Remember that a budget isn’t a straight jacket.
 A budget or spending plan gives priority to the things that matter most.
 It creates clarity on your household’s cash inflows and outflows so you can know how to plan and create goals effectively.
 Try to view a budget as a goal enabler, rather than a restrictive undertaking.

-If you haven’t made a budget before, a good first step is to start with our budget sheet.
-You can download that here.
 It’s important to include all recurring expenses, like your mortgage.
 But it’s even more important to include holiday expenses, birthday expenses, and other items that don’t happen each month.